 Two of the best-known endocannabinoids are anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
 Among many other functions, these chemicals are released in response to an injury, and they are involved in providing pain relief and promoting healing.

 Cannabinoids like CBD have a powerful influence over the ECS.
 CBD can slow down the rate at which AEA is reabsorbed by the body, meaning that more of it is available in the bloodstream.
 It also reduces inflammation by affecting cannabinoid receptors in the immune system.

 In addition to this, CBD is thought to interact with several other systems outside of the ECS.
 It may influence endorphins and other neurotransmitters, and promote something known as adenosine signaling, another process involved in injury and pain.

 Because of its wide-reaching effects, CBD may help with many different types of pain.
-These include inflammatory pain, neuropathic pain, and cancer-related pain.
+These include inflammatory pain, neuropathic pain, and other forms of pain.

 How to Use CBD for Pain

 CBD is most often taken in the form of an oil which is dissolved under the tongue before swallowing.
 However, when it is taken in this way, it is not easy for the body to absorb CBD, and much of it is lost in the digestive system.

 Therefore, one of the most popular ways to use CBD for pain is topical applications such as creams, rubs, roll-ons, and patches.
 These allow CBD to be delivered directly to the area where it is needed most and maximize its bioavailability.
 Research on rats has shown that when applied to the skin, CBD has potent anti-inflammatory and analgesic effects.